apache/druid/docs/api-reference/dynamic-configuration-api.md

 Broker dynamic configuration is managed through the Coordinator but consumed by Brokers.
 These settings control broker behavior such as query blocking rules.

+### Consistency Model

+Brokers' view of the broker dynamic config is eventually consistent with read-after-write guarantees local to a specific broker, meaning changes to the config may take time (by default 60 seconds) to propagate to all nodes.

 ### Get broker dynamic configuration

 Retrieves the current Broker dynamic configuration.
 Returns a JSON object with the dynamic configuration properties.